OrchardCMS/OrchardCore/src/docs/glossary/README.md

 # Glossary

-List of terms and concepts that you can find in Orchard Core and a small explanation.
+List of terms and concepts that you can find in Orchard Core.

 They are grouped by roles: User, Theme designer, Administrator.